-The sets of requests that your devices will support are defined in JSON
+The sets of requests that your devices will support are defined in JSON files inside the device_requests directory of your simulation.

 You can have different files with different collections for every defined profile in your simulation or reuse them in several profiles.

-You can skip this step if your simulation does not require device requests support. |
+| You can skip this step if your simulation does not require device requests support. |

 Your simulated devices can receive data from Digi Remote Manager, also known as receiving device requests.
 Transfers are initiated from a Web Services client connected to Remote Manager.
 This transfer is used to send data to the device or trigger actions in the device.
 The device may also return a response.